abner-math/PlaneDetection/README.md

 ### Command Line

-The command line option is available in the `CommandLineOption` directory.
+The command line is available in the `CommandLineOption` directory.
 There are no external dependencies, just call `make` to compile the program.

 ### Graphical Interface